guillaumedsde/Harpocrates/README.md

 ![UI demo](static/document_edit.gif)

-This is the monorepository for the Harpocrates sensitive document redaction application.
+This is the mono-repository for the Harpocrates sensitive document redaction application.
 Harpocrates is a web application to aid in the redaction of collections of sensitive by using Machine Learn (scikit-learn) to classify documents according to sensitivity and explaining these classifications (LIME).

 Harpocrates' interface not only allows redactors to visualize the Machine Learning classifications with their explanations but also to redact the uploaded documents.